rust-lang/book/second-edition/nostarch/chapter13.md

 Next, we need to update the definition of `Config::new`.
 In your I/O project’s *src/lib.rs* file, let’s change the signature of `Config::new` to look like Listing 13-26.
-This still won’t compile yet because we need to update the function body:
+This still won’t compile because we need to update the function body.

 Filename: src/lib.rs